 I’ve saved the best example for last.

-And finally, the table manager….
+And the table properties:

 As a final note…

-Content & Page Templates
+Content and Page Templates

-Let’s start with content templates.
+But let’s start with content templates.

-If I had to criticize anything, it would have to be the inability to preview and delete templates from within the builder itself, like you can with Elementor…
+If I had to criticize anything, it would have to be the inability to preview and delete templates from within the builder itself, but it’s nothing too hard to work around.